 Work in a grid with a sized overlay.

-Also, only use round liners for crazy detail in pieces as shaders will blend more than is necessary (they also cover larger swathes of skin in comparison to the fineness of a liner needle).
-Shaders tend to age more smoothly than a traditional line so they should only be used in areas of the tattoo that have soft edges.
+Also, only use round liners for crazy detail in pieces as shaders will blend more than necessary (they also cover more significant skin swathes than the fineness of a liner needle).
+Shaders tend to age more smoothly than a traditional line, so they should only be used in the tattoo areas with soft edges.